Scott Surovell: Political career

 In 2009, Surovell resigned as Chairman of the Fairfax County Democratic Committee in order to run for the House of Delegates.

 Surovell has served on the Counties, Cities and Towns Committee (2010-2015), the Science & Technology Committee (2010-2015), and the Militia, Police & Public Safety Committee (2012-2015).
 In 2014, the Speaker appointed Delegate Surovell to the Virginia Broadband Commission.
 In 2014, Surovell was elected Caucus Chairman by the Virginia House Democratic Caucus.

 For several years Surovell has written a blog, entitled The Dixie Pig, named after a now-defunct restaurant on U.S. Route 1 in his district that was his grandmother’s favorite.

 In January 2015 Surovell announced a run for the Virginia Senate, District 36, hoping to fill the seat of retiring Senator Toddy Puller.
 He won election to the State Senate by a margin of 60.52% to 39.28%.

 Surovell was appointed to the General Laws and Technology Committee, Rehabilitation and Social Services Committee and Local Government Committee.
 In 2016, Surovell was also appointed to the Virginia High Speed Rail Commission.
 In 2018, Surovell was elected Senate Democratic Caucus Whip.
 In 2019, Surovell was elected Vice Chairman of the Senate Democratic Caucus.

-Surovell has been a leader in the Virginia General Assembly on government transparency, criminal justice reform, consumer protection and environmental protection.
 In 2016, Surovell passed legislation requiring government officials to redact public documents instead of withholding entire records and passed similar legislation applying to homeowner, condo and cooperative associations the following year.
 He also passed legislation creating civil penalties for destroying public records to avoid Freedom of Information Act requests.

 Starting in 2016, Surovell has pushed and passed various legislative initiatives to clean up coal ash ponds in Virginia, one of which is in Dumfries, Virginia.
 In 2019, he was the Chief Sponsor of legislation that prohibited coal ash in the Chesapeake Bay watershed from being stored in existing partially-lined ponds, required at least 25% to be recycled into products, and the remainder stored in modern lined landfills in excess of Environmental Protection Agency minimum requirements.
 The ultimate cost will exceed $3.2 billion or approximately $1.5 billion more than Dominion Power's original proposal.